Acco (Senones)

+Acco (died 53 BC) was a chief of the Senones, a Gallic people who resided in the Seine basin in the 1st century BC.
+Around 57 BC, the Senones surrendered to the Roman legions as they invaded northern Gaul but in 53 BC, Acco conspired with members of the Senones and Carnutes to revolt against the Roman occupiers.

-Acco was a chief of the Senones in Gaul, who induced his countrymen to revolt against Julius Caesar in 53 BC.
-On the conclusion of the war, and after a conference at Durocortorum, Caesar had Acco tried and convicted on charges of treason.
-As punishment, he was flogged to death in the full sight of the other leaders of that people.
+On the conclusion of the war, and after a conference at Durocortorum, Julius Caesar had Acco tried and convicted on charges of treason.
+As punishment, he was flogged to death in the full sight of the other leaders of the Senones.

+Etymology

+The name Acco is likely derived from the Gaulish word acu meaning ("fast", "spirited") and so can literally be translated as "the swift".